 Discover what London was like in 1888 for East Londoners when the crimes took place.
 Learn everything about the lives of the victims, the main suspects in the murders and the police investigation.

-There’s genuine Jack the Ripper artefacts, cuttings and pictures all related to the time of the crimes.
-The information is very interesting and gives a fascinating insight into the crimes which were committed.
+There are genuine Jack the Ripper artefacts, cuttings and pictures all related to the time of the crimes, giving in-depth information into the crimes which were committed.
 To get the best of the museum you’ll need to spend time reading the information available which is well presented, otherwise your visit will be quite short!

 The museum also has wax models and recordings which are rather creepy.